MCQs on Fundamental of Electrical & Electronics Engineering / 2nd Sem

 Category: Basic Electricity

-16. A wire having an area of cross section = 10sqm and another wire having an area of cross section= 15sqm, have the same length and are made up of the same material.
-Which wire has more resistance?
+16. A wire of length 2m and another wire of length 5m are made up of the same material and have the same area of cross section, which wire has higher resistance?

 17 / 20